Is Walking Around in an RV While Driving Legal?

 RVs are exempt from state car seat laws in many states.
 However, that does not mean that you should not be taking the proper precautions with your children.
 If you have small children, you may want to install a car seat.
 However, that might not be possible depending on the type of RV you have.

 Some RVs are not equipped to handle the installation of a child car seat.
-However, in the ones that do, you will need to find a seat the fits.
-Car seats are more complicated to install in RVs than cars because they are not always built to accommodate car seats.
+However, in the ones that do, you will need to find a seat that fits.
+Car seats are more complicated to install in RVs than in cars because they are not always built to accommodate car seats.

-When you go to install a car seat, it is important to find a seat that is front facing.
-Seats that are not front facing are far more dangerous, and as a result, you do not want to put your child in that position.
+When you go to install a car seat, it is important to find a seat that is front-facing.
+Seats that are not front-facing are far more dangerous, and as a result, you do not want to put your child in that position.

 In most RVs, the best place to put your car seat is in the front seat next to the driver.
-A lot of the time this is the only front facing seat in an RV other than the driver’s seat.
+A lot of the time this is the only front-facing seat in an RV other than the driver’s seat.
 As a result, you will want to pick this seat to install your car seat.

 With all that said, car seats are not built for the big seats that exist in RVs.
 As a result, it may be better to bring a car with you on your trip if you are bringing a child with you.
 This way you can drive the child to your destination in your car.
 Your child will be safe, and you can still have the trip you planned.
 All that changes is the travel.